Answered By: Alisha Nolan Last Updated: 09 Aug 2017 Views: 38

 - In Westlaw AU, select Encyclopaedia from the left hand menu.

 - Use the search boxes to search for terms within the Laws of Australia Encyclopaedia - e.g. negligent misstatement.

 - Alternatively, browse Laws of Australia Encyclopaedia by clicking on The Laws of Australia in the left hand menu - E.g. Go to 33.Torts > 33.2 Negligence > Misstatements > Reliance.

-- SEARCH - enter search terms in to the Search Terms search box - e.g. negligent misstatement.
-You can refine your search by entering legislation titles or case titles in the relevant References to... search boxes.
+- SEARCH - enter your search terms into the Red Search box - e.g. negligent misstatement.

 - BROWSE - topics are listed alphabetically.
 Click on the + button to explore subtopics - e.g. 300.
 Negligence > (1) INTRODUCTION - NEGLIGENCE > [300-1].
 General.

-Further instructions on searcing and browsing Halsbury's Laws of Australia are available in the video below.
+Further instructions on searcing and browsing Halsbury's Laws of Australia are available in the Lexis Knowedge Networkideo below.